 Invite fresh feedback in a welcoming way.
 A great way to do this is to pose small and non-confrontational questions.
 For example, instead of saying “Do you have any feedback?” (confrontational), you could ask “We’ve just demonstrated X part of the system.
 Would you like us to demonstrate any bits you’re unclear about?”.

-Give the audience a peek into what’s next, by pointing to some of the top items in your product backlog.
+Give the audience a peek into what’s next, by pointing to some of the top items in your product backlog, then asking for feedback.

 8. Close off